 Conditions in February are similar to January, except it generally is a few degrees warmer.
 Nonetheless, you’ll still find trail conditions similar to those in January.
 In addition, road conditions, like those in January, up into the mountains can also be treacherous.
 Therefore, stay close.

 For the month of February, check out the new 38th Avenue Greenway.
 This super fun urban trail is chocked full of interesting tidbits about Denver’s history, archeology, architecture, and industry.
 We’ve got at least ten fun things to do there, including just taking a nice urban hike.

 Distance: 3-5 miles.
-You ca make this urban hike as long or as short as you’d like.
+You can make this urban hike as long or as short as you’d like.

 March Hike in Denver

 March is the snowiest month in Denver.
 A perfect challenge for the month of March is to hike the entire Sand Creek Greenway.
-It’s 14.1 miles, starts in Aurora at the soccer fields and moves northeasterly to the confluence of the Sand Creek and the Platte River in Commerce City.
-This trail, which is both paved and soft surface, passes through wonderful natural areas, past a 100 foot long mural, and through beautiful cottonwood stands.
-You can hike it in one good day, or do it in several segments.
-If you do the entire 14.1 miles, you can get a cool patch from the Sand Creek Greenway Partnership.
+It’s 14.1 miles, starts in Aurora at the soccer fields, and moves northeasterly to the confluence of the Sand Creek and the Platte River in Commerce City.
+This trail, which is both paved and soft surface, passes through wonderful natural areas, past a 275-foot-long mural, and through beautiful cottonwood stands.
+You can hike it in one good day or do it in several segments.
+If you do the entire 14.1 miles, you may be able to earn a cool patch from the Sand Creek Greenway Partnership.